About the justice sector

 The Ministry of Justice is the lead agency in the justice sector, which includes the New Zealand Police, the Department of Corrections, the Crown Law Office, the Serious Fraud Office and Child Youth and Family (part of the Ministry of Social Development).
 The sector collaborates to reduce crime and enhance public safety; and to provide access to justice by delivering modern, effective and affordable services.

-The justice sector has seen success over the past few years.
-In 2011, the recorded crime rate reached a 30-year low.
+The justice sector has seen successful over the past few years.
+The total recorded crime rate is now the lowest it has been since 1978.
 As criminal justice makes up about 80% of justice sector spending, falling crime, fewer people entering the system, and fewer people in prison means the sector can switch focus from dealing with volume to improving performance.
 New technology provides the opportunity to improve service delivery and modernise our operating models.

 Working as a sector requires a different leadership approach.
-In 2011, a Sector Leadership Board - comprising of the chief executives of Police, Justice and Corrections - was established.
+In 2011, a Justice Sector Leadership Board - comprising of the chief executives of Police, Justice, Corrections, the Serious Fraud Office and Crown Law - was established.

-The Board, with the Secretary for Justice as its chair, is responsible for driving performance across the justice system, coordinating the major change programmes underway and collectively planning to modernise the sector, reduce costs, improve services, and further enhance public safety.
+The Board, with the Secretary for Justice as its chair, is responsible for driving performance across the justice system (including achieving the Sector's Better Public Service targets by 2017), coordinating the major change programmes underway and collectively planning to modernise the sector, reduce costs, improve services, and further enhance public safety.

 The Board is supported by a Sector Group within the Ministry of Justice.